davfigue/davfigue.github.com/source/_posts/2012-05-11-falling-into-octopress-slash-jekyll-the-new-way-of-blogging.markdown

 simple, blog
-aware site generator"*, the main idea is to create your web site locally using a whole pipeline of tools like Textile, Markdown and others that are integrated into it (I'm not specially and expert about it) and spit out a complete static set of files that you can serve very easily with whatever webserver at your hands.
+aware site generator"*, the main idea is to create your web site locally using a whole pipeline of tools like Textile, Markdown and others that are integrated into it (I'm not specially an expert about it) and spit out a complete static set of files that you can serve very easily with whatever webserver at your hands.
 Apart from minimizing the whole processing